MLHale/nebraska-gencyber-modules/2019/how_to_be_cyber_awesome_online_safety/README.md

 Here is an image of some of our colleagues found through this website: [https://www.flickr.com/photos/sociotechnika/41740794011/](https://www.flickr.com/photos/sociotechnika/41740794011/)

-Let's upload the image on to an EXIF (Exchangeable image file format) processor (https://tool.geoimgr.com)
+Let's upload the image on to an EXIF (Exchangeable image file format) processor (https://tool.geoimgr.com).
+Do you see any problems here?

-To spread awareness of such issues with social media, an educational web application has been developed.
+To spread awareness of such issues with social media, an educational web application called __teachingprivacy.org__ has been developed.

 http://app.teachingprivacy.org (Beware of the ".com" version of this site.
 This is called [`domain-squatting`](https://en.wikipedia.org/wiki/Cybersquatting))

-This web-application takes a twitter handle and aggregates all publicly available geotagged information on a map.
+The teaching privacy web-application takes a twitter handle and aggregates all publicly available geotagged information on a map.
 For example, here are the travel patterns of Steve Wozniak, co-founder of Apple.

 ![geotagging](./img/stevewoz.png)